 Drama, however, is not the only way to keep love alive.
 The rose has an ancient history as evidenced by 40-million-year-old fossilized remains.
 Cleopatra filled her pillows with rose petals and strew them on the ground before Mark Antony to keep him aroused and committed.
 This is a woman who successfully seduced Caesar.

-Many of us prefer something more predictable, relationships filled with love and thoughtfulness.
+Many of us prefer relationships filled with love and thoughtfulness – and predictability.

 The 19th-century French jeweler Frederic Boucheron would send a bouquet of pansies to his wife, Gabrielle, before his many journeys abroad, accompanied by a handwritten note saying, “Je pense á toi.”
 For the forlorn wife, the flower created a connection to her husband.